codership/documentation/galeracluster/source/documentation/galera-parameters.rst

    "Default Value", "``TRUE``"
    "Dynamic", "No"
    "Initial Version", "1.0"

+This variable can be used to control if a node waits for connecting to the primary component when joining to the cluster.

+With default value ``TRUE``, the joining node waits for the primary component so that the first event delivered by the group communication system is the primary component view event, or times out with error (see :ref:`pc.wait_prim_timeout <pc.wait_prim_timeout>`).

+With value ``FALSE``, the joining node completes the initialization without waiting for the primary component, and may end up in non-primary component if no other nodes are seen in :ref:`pc.announce_timeout <pc.announce_timeout>`.
+This is a useful setting mainly if it is desirable to start the cluster by starting all the nodes at once, and bootstrapping the primary component with :ref:`pc.bootstrap <pc.bootstrap>` after all nodes have been started.

 The excerpt below is an example of how this Galera parameter might look in the configuration file: